weynsee/phrase/README.md

 * `--default-target`

 	Set the target directly to store your localization files retrieved by `phrase pull`.
 Allows [placeholders](#allowed-placeholders-for-advanced-configuration).

-* `--encoding`

-	Set the encoding for your localization files to UTF-8, UTF-16 or Latin-1.
-Note that the encodings only work for a handful of formats like IOS or Java properties.
-The default will be UTF-8.

 These options will be stored in your `.phrase` config file where you can edit them later on as well.